Skip to main content

 Rama Avatara (incarnation as the most civilized human)

-Krishna Avatara (incarnation as an intelligent and smart human)
+Sri Krishna Avatara (incarnation as an intelligent and smart human)

 Buddha Avatara (incarnation as an enlightened human)

 There are two controversial philosophies on Buddhavatara.
-Majority of Hindus believe that Gautama Buddha or Prince Siddhartha is not one of the avatars of Lord Vishnu.
+Majority of Hindus believe that Gautama Buddha or Prince Siddhartha is not one of the avatars of Sri Maha Vishnu.
 He was the son of King Suddhodana of Kapilavastu who left home at a young age to find the truths for the sufferings in life and finally got enlightenment under the Bodhi tree.

-It is believed that Adi-Buddha i.e the 1st Buddha (known as Sugata) is one of the avatars of Lord Vishnu (however no evidences).
+It is believed that Adi-Buddha i.e the 1st Buddha (known as Sugata) is one of the avatars of Sri Maha Vishnu (however no evidences).
 According to some thoughts, there is much resemblance in the physical features of Adi Buddha and Gautama Buddha.
 However, scientifically, the last stage of evolution of humans is enlightenment.

 Kalki Avatar (incarnation as a destroyer of evil)